 I'm here to tell you that you don't have to go through that nonsense anymore.

 If you don't already know of the amazing company, Enjoy Life, you must be fairly new to soy allergies or nut allergies, which is okay--Most of us have been there.
 Enjoy Life sells candy bars,

-semisweet chocolate chips for baking, cookies and lots of other yummy goodies in a dedicated soy-free and nut-free facility.
-Their chocolate is delicious (I've used it to make cookies and chocolate chip pancakes!) and does not taste different from other chocolate and most of all, the ingredients are safe.
-Buy their chips and make your own chocolate candy at home; this is the safest way to go and your friends and family will definitely thank you for it!
+semisweet chocolate chips for baking, cookies and lots of other yummy goodies in a dedicated soy-free, gluten-free and nut-free facility.
+Their chocolate is the perfect ingredient for most recipes (I've used it to make cookies and chocolate chip pancakes!) and most of all, it's safe.
+Buy these chips and make your own chocolate candy at home; this is the safest way to go and your friends and family will definitely thank you for it!
 Choose your fudge recipe or make fondue--just click on the picture of the soy-free nut-free sweet decadence of your choice for the recipe on my Pinterest page!